Search

 Active solar technologies are used to directly convert solar energy into another form of useful energy, such as electricity or heat conversion.
 Three popular, yet very different technologies are described below.

-Solar Photovoltaic (PV) energy directly converts the sun’s light into energy by solar PV panels.
-This system is used in a variety of applications today.
-Smaller-scale PV systems are commonly seen on rooftops or buildings, while larger-scale solar PV systems are associated with photovoltaic power stations, or solar parks.
-These PV power stations are located all around the world, and are the main solar technology used for electricity production.
-Since PV power stations supply power at a utility level, PV panels are placed in a different fashion than those utilized by local users; they are A solar PV system consists of one or more PV panels, a DC/AC power converter (or inverter), electrical interconnections and then mounting components.
-Solar PV panels can be made out of multiple materials which effect the efficiency of the system overall.
+Since PV power stations supply power at a utility level, PV panels are placed in a different fashion than those utilized by local users; a solar PV system consists of one or more PV panels, a DC/AC power converter (or inverter), electrical interconnections, and mounting components.
+Solar PV panels can be made out of multiple materials that affect the overall efficiency of the system.
 Keep in mind that as the efficiency of a solar panel increases, the cost increases as well.
-Below are a few of the main PV panel materials with their relative efficiencies:
+Below are a few of the main PV panel materials with their relative efficiencies.

 Passive solar technologies take advantage of the sun’s light and heat without the use of any mechanical or electrical devices.
 Also termed “daylighting,” this method allows for the walls, windows and floors of buildings to collect the sun’s energy during winter months, and reject it during the summer months.